 Certainty Rate: From 1 November 2012, the government reduced by 0.2% the rates on loans from the PWLB to local authorities who provided certain information on their plans for long-term borrowing and associated capital spending.
-Since 26 November 2020, principal local authorities have been required to submit a Certainty Rate return, including a high-level description of their capital spending and financing plans for the following three years, as a condition of accessing the PWLB.
+Since 26 November 2020, principal local authorities have been required to submit a PWLB Lending Access form (previously known as a Certainty Rate return), including a high-level description of their capital spending and financing plans for the following three years, as a condition of accessing the PWLB.
 As a result, the Certainty Rate is now the default rate at which principal local authorities borrow.